EGI-Federation/documentation/content/en/users/getting-started/_index.md

 ## EGI Account

-You need to sign up for an account for accessing the EGI serives.
+You need to sign up for an account for accessing the EGI services.
 This process is not about creating yet another (username/password) credential but to link your existing existing credential (for example using an eduGAIN IdP) with EGI.